By Edward Woodall

 Nobody likes firing employees.
 It’s uncomfortable; you’ll have to find a replacement; it could expose you to liability; you’ve invested a lot in training and retaining them; and, to be honest, you really thought it would work out when you hired them.
 But sometimes it’s necessary.

-In this post, the first in a three-part series, I’ll walk you through the first steps you need to take once you decide that you need to terminate someone’s employment.
+In this post, the first in a three-part series, I’ll explain the steps to take once you decide to terminate someone’s employment.

 Prior to the termination meeting, you should: